ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 This command must be used for **each** country separately.
 This will produce a set of hexagon tiles for each country using the parameters in the `Country_config.yml` file.

->[!IMPORTANT]
-> Do not use multiple `&&` symbols to run more than one country at once.
-Only one set of `blank.tif` and `blank_proj.tif` files will be generated based on the first country, which will lead to inaccurate hexagon files for subsequent countries.

 ### 3.3 Run data prep after SPIDER
 >[!NOTE]